US Open gentle as a Rose, but for how long?

 Six hours later, Rose got his own chance for the mark and made it count.
 But he and everyone else who tore up Pebble Beach on Thursday left the course knowing it couldn’t be this easy all week.

-On a soft, gentle and cloudy afternoon on the Monterey Peninsula, Rose played alongside Tiger Woods, then shot 6-under 65 to match a record set by Woods himself, back in 2000, for the best U.S. Open score at Pebble.
+On a soft, gentle and cloudy afternoon on the Monterey Peninsula, Rose played alongside Tiger Woods, then shot a 6-under 65 to match a record set by Woods himself, back in 2000, for the best U.S. Open score at Pebble.

 “You can’t help but look over your shoulder, and damn, this is Pebble Beach,” Rose said after finishing with three birdies to tie the record.
 “Shot 65 and you’re in the U.S. Open.
 Whatever transpires the rest of the week, it was a cool moment.”